PixxelPioneer/MouseMovementBot/README.md

 The script includes a failsafe feature.
-Quickly moving the mouse to any corner of the screen will stop the script immediately.
+Quickly moving the mouse to the Upper-Left-Corner will stop the script immediately.